A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - The saying, Nobunaga kneaded the dough; Hideyoshi baked the pie; and Ieyasu ate the pie, summarizes the gory taleof Japan’s three unifying warlords.

 - Other than the above-mentioned trio, there were several other famous warlords from this era.
 For example, Takeda Shingen of Kagemusha fame.

 - While Nobunaga welcomed Christian missionaries, albeit with ulterior motives, Hideyoshi distrusted them.
 Hideyoshi notoriously ordered the execution of several missionaries.

-- Ironically, the art of tea flourished during this tumultuous period.
-Nobunaga and Hideyoshi were both advent collectors of tea ceremony utensils.
+- Ironically, the serene art of tea flourished during this tumultuous period.
+Nobunaga and Hideyoshi were both enthusiastic collectors of tea ceremony utensils.

 Edo Period (江戸時代 AD 1603–AD 1868)

-- The Tokugawa Shogunate considered Catholicism to be a threat, in particular, converted daimyōs in Southern Japan.
+- The Tokugawa Shogunate considered Christianity a major threat, particularly, evangelized daimyōs in Southern Japan.
 This was the main reason for isolation.

 - Tokugawa Japan wasn’t completely isolated.
-Selected foreigners, such as the Dutch East India Company, could visit Japan.
+Selected foreigners, such as Dutch East India Company personnel, could still visit and trade.
 However, all were restricted to the artificial island of Dejima in Nagasaki.
 Dejima is today, a major tourist attraction of Nagasaki.

-- Society was extremely structured during the Edo Period.
+- Society was extremely structured during the three centuries of Tokugawa rule.

 - Peace afforded commoners the means and time to seek entertainment.
 This birthed ukiyo, not the painting style but a general term for the quest for fleeting entertainment.
 In turn, ukiyo fueled the growth of many industries and art forms.